mcocdawc/chemcoord/README.md

 Besides it supplies you with a lot of functions to manipulate them and make your workflow more efficient.

+## Still in development

+Even the master branch can change daily.

 ## Documentation
 The documentation and website can be found on: http://chemcoord.readthedocs.org/en/latest/